ph1p/zeit-integration-router/README.md

 ## How to?

-The only file you need is `src/libs/router.ts`.
-Import it at the top of your entrypoint.
+The only package you need is `zeit-router`.
+Install and import it at the top of your entrypoint.

 ```bash
 npm i zeit-router
 # or
 yarn add zeit-router
 ```

+Create an instance:

 ```javascript
 import { ZeitRouter } from 'zeit-router';